Botetourt Complex

 Spotswood Hall

 Welcome to Spotswood Hall!
 Spotswood is named after Lieutenant Governor of Virginia (1710-1722) Alexander Spotswood.
-A portion of the building houses the Sharpe Community Partnership program.
-The Sharpe Community Partnership Program is a residential initiative that extends William and Mary's long-held tradition of public and community service.
-Nurturing both responsible citizenship and energetic involvement in the community is part of the College's mission.
+A portion of the building houses the Sharpe Community Partnership Program.
+The Sharpe Community Partnership Program is a residential initiative that extends William & Mary's long-held tradition of public and community service.
+Nurturing both responsible citizenship and energetic involvement in the community is part of the University's mission.
 In the spirit of our mission and traditions, students who participate will live in Sharpe program residence, enroll in program-sponsored seminars, take part in public forums and work together on community projects--all as a way of encouraging freshmen to explore issues in our national life and become directly involved in these issues through public service.

 - Coed

-- Air Conditioning in lounges
+- Air conditioning in lounges

 - Laundry